theowiik/photon-phighters/README.md

 In Photon Phighters, two teams battle to cover the map with light or darkness by firing their flashlight.

 Players can also attack their enemy to stop them from coloring the map.
-The team who has covered the largest area of the map after each round wins
+The team who has covered the largest area of the map after each round wins.

 After each round the losing team gets to choose a power-up which will help them in the next round.